zephyr7209/radius.github.io/index.md

 ***
 ## I am planning to

-Upload some notes on physics
+Upload some notes related to physics

 ***
 ## Contact